Glossary of data terms

 - Unified Model or Met Office Unified Model (MetUM)

-the flagship numerical model developed and used at the Met Office is the Met Office Unified Model (MetUM).
-Unlike most other Numerical Weather Prediction centres, different configurations of the same model are used for both weather and climate prediction.
+the numerical model developed and used at the Met Office.
+Unlike most other organisations that use Numerical Weather Prediction models, we apply a seamless modelling approach for both weather and climate prediction.